A Day in the Life

 What exactly does a forensic psychologist do?
 I know precisely what you’re thinking right now.
 You’re picturing Jodie Foster and Anthony Hopkins-Clarice and Hannibal.
 You’re seeing a beleaguered Morgan Freeman as Alex Cross, hunkered over a desk, analyzing crimes scenes, profiling serial killers, putting together a puzzle no one else can solve.
 And you wouldn’t be entirely wrong.
 But for most forensic psychologists, a day in the life is far from Hollywood.

-I’m often asked what it’s like to sit across the table from someone who has taken a life.
+Back to my career though, I’m often asked what it’s like to sit across the table from someone who has taken a life.
 In fact, this very question inspired one of my characters, George McAllister.
 But, I get the feeling no one really believes my answer, which is: It’s not that different than sitting across the table from anyone else.
 Through my work, I have become more and more certain that we all have the capacity for good and evil, that it is a peculiar blend of choice and circumstance that puts me on one side of the table, him on the other.
 One of my favorite poems, The Veteran by Dorothy Parker, reads in part:

 When I was young and bold and strong,